Saint Wite: Shrine

 The shrine containing Saint Wite's relics is located in the north transept of the parish Church of St Candida and Holy Cross in Whitchurch Canonicorum, in the Marshwood Vale between Bridport and Lyme Regis, Dorset.

 Saint Wite is said to have the power to cure ailments.
 In the medieval period, her shrine became one of England's most visited pilgrimage sites.
 The 13th century base of the limestone and marble shrine has three vertically orientated and vesica shaped openings, into which were placed diseased limbs or articles belonging to the sick.
 Pilgrims would then pray for Saint Wite's intercession.
 There were separate openings in the outside wall for people afflicted with leprosy.

 Saint Wite's shrine escaped desecration during the 16th century Reformation in England, which prohibited the veneration of saints.
-Holy Cross and St. Candida Church is one of two churches in England that still holds the bones of a saint, the other survivor is that of the King and Saint Edward the Confessor in Westminster Abbey, London.

 In 1900, a crack developed in her tomb.
 It was opened and was found to hold a lead casket containing the bones of a small woman about 40 years old.
 On the casket was the Latin inscription "HIC-REQESCT-RELIQE-SCE-WITE" ("Here lie the remains of St Wite").
 It was then restored.

 There is a holy well associated with Saint Wite at Morcombelake nearby.
 It was first documented in 1630 and is managed by the National Trust.